dlsxhm1/LetuStudy/README.md

 # LetuStudy

-A study app for Software Engineering I course.
-Providing Study cards, statistics and setting functions.
+A comperhensive study app designed in Software Engineering I course.
+Providing Study cards, calendar, statistics and other functions.

 ## Authors